He set out to show his son the D.C. area’s 68 Civil War forts. Protests made it more than a diversion.

 I had no idea how relevant our mission would soon become.

-After the Union lost the first major battle of the war at Bull Run in 1861, George McLellan took command of the Union army and beefed up the capital’s system of defenses, until they numbered 68 forts and 93 batteries.
+After the Union lost the first major battle of the war at Bull Run in 1861, George McClellan took command of the Union army and beefed up the capital’s system of defenses, until they numbered 68 forts and 93 batteries.
 They ringed the city, concentrated around the expected routes of a Confederate attack.
 They defended key junctions and bridges — such as Chain Bridge, a vital link for Union operations in northern Virginia — and protected the capital from a naval attack up the Potomac.
-Most have been reduced to historical markers, but a handful are preserved by the National Park Service and by the cities of Alexandria and Arlington.
-You can find a list on the cities’ parks department websites.
+Most have been reduced to historical markers, but a handful are preserved by the National Park Service and by the city of Alexandria and Arlington County.
+You can find a list on Alexandria’s and Arlington’s parks department websites.

 So, we set off, checking off a couple of forts per week.
 We came with a Frisbee in tow in the event that, as is the case in several spots, there was no evidence of a fort at all, nor replica cannons, nor anything to go “find.”
 I am a historian — although I study North Africa — so our new project held natural appeal.
 But the 4-year-old, as children are wont to do, had questions.
 Who was fighting?
 Were they using guns or “blasters”?
 Were these piles of dirt really “forts”?

-Note: Correction: A previous version of this article referred to Arlington as a city; it is a county.